 - Event medals and trophies or equivalent

-- Camping/access fees at Larapinta Trail Campsites/trailheads during event for entrants only
+- Camping/access fees at Larapinta Trail Campsites/trail heads during event for entrants and their immediate crew only

 - The trail running experience of a lifetime!

 WHAT THE ENTRY FEE DOESN’T COVER:

-- Transport to Race Start lines (WMM will provide an option at additional cost)
+- Transport to Race Start lines (WMM will provide an option at a small additional cost)

-- Accommodation at Glen Helen Resort or any other location not on the Larapinta Trail before, during or after the event
+- Accommodation at any other location not on the Larapinta Trail before, during or after the event

 - Any meals before or after the event

 Start with a climb they said….it will be fun they said…..

 Eastwards you continue through to the stunning Ormiston Gorge and the second aid station.
 Then more fantastic single track rolling through spinifex hills and climbs to more ridge lines as darkness descends!
 Make no mistake, this trail has many technical elements and at times some navigation is required following the Larapinta Trail blue triangles (which are reflective at night).
 But you will be following in the footsteps of thousands of people who traverse this track every year.
 No doubt you will encounter many walkers who will be blown away by your ambition to run the whole trail.

 The approach into Ellery Creek Check point will most likely be in the dark and a warm welcoming light awaits.
 From here you will head generally North East and across the longest single stage of the Larapinta Trail into the depths of the Chewings Range at Hugh Gorge.
-Here the course starts to cover some of the more challenging terrain, with travel up Hugh Gorge, over Razorback Ridge, through Spencer Gorge and up the magnificent Brinkleys Bluff past ancient cycads and waterholes and then to the Standley Chasm checkpoint.
+Here the course starts to cover some of the more challenging terrain.
+The terrain goes from river rubble, technical, shale ascents and descents, bouldering, rocky and everything in between.
+You travel up Hugh Gorge, over Razorback Ridge, through Spencer Gorge and up the magnificent Brinkleys Bluff past ancient cycads and then to the Standley Chasm checkpoint.
 Trail markers are reflective and show up well in your lights.
 The markers provide regular confidence checks, but it will still be necessary to keep your fatigued wits about you in the night sections.